HTO3/Hto3.DateTimeHelpers/README.md

 ### SetMillisecond

-Change the milisecond of a DateTime
+Change the milisecond of a DateTime.

 ```csharp
 new DateTime(2018, 12, 11, 21, 50, 30, 3).SetMillisecond(9) == new DateTime(2018, 12, 11, 21, 50, 30, 9);